 Timeline for Prospectus Defense

-You must defend your prospectus to your committee within three months of passing the preliminary examination, but no later than the end of the fall semester of your third year of graduate study.
+You must defend your prospectus to your committee within three months of passing the preliminary examination, but no later than June 30 of your third year of graduate study.

 Process When Prospectus Defense Deadline is Missed